 During the course of his lengthy and varied career Goldberg exhibited his works constantly.
 In 1951 assuming the alias Michael Stuart he showed his works at the storied and iconic Ninth Street Show which would prove to be the first trailblazing exhibition of Abstract Expressionist works.
 In 1952 he joined the artists' Club on Eighth Street in New York City where his contemporaries met to exchange revolutionary artistic ideas.
 During this time he made the acquaintance of the poet Frank O'Hara with whom he forged a lifelong friendship and with whom he collaborated in 1960 on a project entitled Odes.
 Goldberg's first solo show was in 1953 at the Tibor de Nagy Gallery which is credited with the discovery of many Abstract Expressionist artists along with the representation of such well-known contemporary artists as Grace Hartigan, Alfred Leslie, Helen Frankenthaler, Jane Freilicher, Paul Georges, Red Grooms, Ian Hornak, Kenneth Noland, Fairfield Porter, and Larry Rivers.
 By 2003 Goldberg would boast a total of 99 solo shows, including those at the Martha Jackson Gallery in New York; Galerie Biedermann in Munich, Germany; Manny Silverman Gallery Los Angeles, California; the Provincetown Art Association in Provincetown, Massachusetts; and Galleria Peccolo in Livorno, Italy.
 In 1953 Goldberg was regarded as a "regular" at the Cedar Bar, a known gathering point for avant-garde artists.
 In 1955 he occupied a studio next to those of de Kooning and Resnick.
 Goldberg never left the New York City avant-garde artistic scene for long.
 He did hold brief visiting teaching art positions at the University of California, Berkeley (1961) and at the University of Minnesota (1967).
 He also taught at the School of Visual Arts in New York City beginning in 1979.
 In 1962 he made a final move to Mark Rothko's studio located at 222 Bowery Street which he occupied until 2007 and where he died.

-Martha Jackson Gallery, New York
+Albright-Knox Art Gallery, Buffalo, New York

 Brooklyn Museum, New York